shivahr/MobileFoundation-Ionic-Cloudant-PouchDB-Sync/README.md

        External: http://192.xxx.xxx.xxx:8100, http://9.xxx.xxx.xxx:8100
 ```

 The above command also launches the Cordova [live-reload](https://www.npmjs.com/package/cordova-plugin-browsersync) workflow.
-The live-reload feature triggers an automatic project build and refresh of the application in browser whenever we save changes to the application source files.
+The live-reload feature watches for changes in your source files and automatically builds the project and reloads the application in browser.

 Since the `ionic serve` command continues to run in foreground, to be able to run any further Cordova/Ionic commands open a new terminal and change directory to the project.